skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

 surprising consequences of automation, provide a reason for the counter-intuitive observation that despite automating "all the things" we need to hire more engineers, not less.

+We're going to be looking into more detail at our successful operations of our products at our regular squad retrospectives.

 Alerts vs Dashboards
 --------------------